About Little Bee

 FAQ

-Can I play Little Bee on a 12-hole AC ocarina?
+Can I play Little Bee on this page?

 Yes.
-This Little Bee page is set up for 12-hole AC ocarina and keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow in one place.
+This Little Bee page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Little Bee?
+Should I use letter notes or numbered notes for Little Bee?

 What should I focus on when practicing Little Bee?

 Start by keeping the note labels and fingering chart in view while you settle the phrase shape.
 It supports short practice sessions focused on note recognition and steady phrase flow.
-If the lyric line is visible, use it to check phrase entry and breathing points.
+Use the cleaner melody-only layout to stay focused on timing, fingering, and tone.

 How To Use This Page